Legacy of Pedro II of Brazil: The end of Pedro II's exile

 A law was proposed in the Chamber of Deputies to authorize the transfer of the bodies of Pedro II and his wife.
 Although it had support from old republicans, it was put aside due to a precondition from Princess Isabel that this could only be permitted if the banishment of her family was also rescinded.
 The dedication of a statue of the Emperor in Petrópolis on 5 February 1911 was attended by more than 1,500 people, including members of the federal government.
 Several statues of the monarch were erected throughout the country during the following years.
 At this time, a manifesto written by former Presidents of the Council of Ministers, Lafayette, Ouro Preto and João Alfredo declared that "given the love that Brazilians have for their sovereigns, we agree to the return of the venerable remains back from São Vicente de Fora."

 A proposed new bill, which would revoke the banishment, was debated in the Chamber in 1913.
 The republican deputy Irineu Machado alleged that "futile objections" were being raised which denied "justice to the memory of the emperor."
-Another member, Martim Francisco de Andrada III, affirmed that "D. Pedro II departed poor, leaving the country rich; it was an injustice that the those who are rich and leave the country impoverished be against it."
+Another member, Martim Francisco de Andrada III, affirmed that "D. Pedro II departed poor, leaving the country rich; it was an injustice that those who are rich and leave the country impoverished be against it."
 The deputy Pedro Moacir believed that the return of the remains would represent "the perpetual gratitude of posterity towards the most clement, the most tolerant of all monarchs of his time."
 The deputy Maurício de Lacerda said that "now the traces of his political legacy—honesty—are disappearing."
 In the Senate, however, the proposal was rejected due to intervention by the caudillo and radical republican Pinheiro Machado.
 The most famous speech in homage to Pedro II was made in 1914 by the last surviving republican leader of the 1889 coup, the person who had ordered the banishment:

 Two years later, in 1916, President Venceslau Brás agreed to the return of the bodies and revocation of the banishment, but opted to await the end of World War I to officially approve the Act.
 On 3 September 1920, his successor Epitácio Pessoa signed the law (using a gold quill provided by the Brazilian Press Association) which ended the banishment and allowed repatriation of the remains.
 Rui Barbosa said that those "who created the federal republic do not have claims against the ashes of the old emperor, whose virtues were much higher than his faults."
 He concluded, "Therefore, in the republican gallery there is a proper place, and a great one, for D. Pedro II."